 A Board Member since 2011, Peter holds a Bachelor of Business Administration Degree.
 Peter enjoyed a 40 year managerial career within the various disciplines of both the manufacturing and retail automotive industry, bringing a broad base of business experience to our Board.
 He is currently active with the Building and Finance Committee.

 Matt is the Assistant Vice-President, Communications, Marketing & Creative Services (CMC) at Dalhousie University.
 He holds a Bachelor of Commerce in Marketing, Master of Public Relations and is Six Sigma Green Belt certified.
 Prior to joining Dalhousie University, Matt enjoyed progressive leadership roles in consumer-packaged goods, telecommunications, and more recently, the senior living sector.

 Matt joined our Board of Directors in 2015 adding his expertise in the marketing industry.
 He is a great mentor for our marketing and funding specialist and is a valuable resource for our organization.

-Annette Blackstock, CPHR, SHRM-SCP joined our Board in 2018.
+Annette Paulin, CPHR, SHRM-SCP joined our Board in 2018.
 Fully bilingual, she is a seasoned HR professional with an extensive background and experience in the Contact Centre Industry, has knowledge and experience in Health-Care and Manufacturing Sectors.